-2. At the request of the officer, the officer shall have the right to be represented by counsel or any other responsible representative of his/her choice who shall be present at all times during any interrogation or interview.
+2. Subject to the limitations set forth in Article 9.D., at the request of the officer, the officer shall have the right to be represented by counsel or any other responsible representative of his/her choice who shall be present at all times during any interrogation or interview.
 The interrogation shall be suspended for a reasonable period of time not to exceed five (5) working days until representation is obtained, unless an extension is granted by the Director or his/her designee.

-3. A complete record; either written, taped or transcribed, shall be kept of the complete interrogation or statement of the officer.
+3. A complete record, either written, taped or transcribed, shall be kept of the complete interrogation or statement of the officer.